CasualX/chipgame/readme.md

 Getting Started
 ---------------

-### Playing
+### Download and Play

-1. Download the latest release.
+1. Download and extract the latest release.
 2. Run `chipplay.exe` to start the game.
+3. Select a levelset from the menu to begin playing.
-3. Place additional levelset files in the `levelsets` directory to play them.
+4. Place additional levelset files in the `levelsets` directory to play them.
-4. Create your own levels with `chipedit.exe`.
+5. Create your own levels with `chipedit.exe`.

-### Building from Source
+### Build from Source

 1. Install [Rust](https://www.rust-lang.org/tools/install).
 2. Clone this repository.